 Big Sur Smokehouse – $$ – [Mile Marker 45]

-The Smokehouse is a part of the Ventana Resort but it’s serving the general public.
+Currently, the Smokehouse is closed for the season.
+When it’s open, it’s a part of the Ventana Resort and serves the general public.
 It’s a great place to stop and have ribs and a beer!
 Just south of Pfeiffer Big Sur state park and close to Pfeiffer Beach.
 Reasonably priced and unpretentious.
 Excellent BBQ and local brews.

 Nepenthe, Phoenix Shop & Cafe Kevah – $$$ – [Mile Marker 44]